icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Handling all international transportation requirements in a DDP service allows sellers and buyers some peace of mind and a less complicated process.
 Delivered Duty Paid (DDP) shipping services guarantee that the courier facility will have the responsibility of handling shipments from cargo pickup to the necessary paperwork and costs all under the same shipping agreement.

 A DDU agreement allows for less seller control during shipment transit.
-It is for international buyers that are looking to have complete control over the transportation of products.
-Delivery Duty Unpaid lets the buyer control the shipping costs, import/export duty, taxes without the seller’s intervention.
+It is for international buyers who are looking to have complete control over the transportation of products.
+Delivery Duty Unpaid lets the buyer control the shipping costs, import/export duty, and taxes without the seller’s intervention.

 In a DDP shipping agreement, the cost of shipping starts right when the customer places an order.
 All potential cargo taxes and fees during the exporting and importing process are the responsibility of the seller.
 This makes receiving shipments much simpler for buyers as they don’t need to bear any unexpected costs prior to receipt.

-DDU agreement is a cheaper shipping option for sellers as all the services have contracted under the seller’s jurisdiction.
-And the buyer is responsible for paying shipping services, taxes, import, and export duty, which certainly lessens the workload.
-DDU shipping options allow the buyer to take complete financial responsibility for the shipment, and saving the seller money and effort upfront.
+DDU agreement is a cheaper shipping option for sellers as all the services are contracted under the seller’s jurisdiction.
+The buyer is responsible for paying shipping services, taxes, and import, and export duties, which certainly lessens the workload.
+DDU shipping options allow the buyer to take complete financial responsibility for the shipment, and save the seller money and effort upfront.

 Under a DDP shipping service, buyers or importers will be given complete control over the freight movement process.
 They will be given the ability to track each and every step of the shipment process, which ensures better customer experience and transparency.